MinhThuanPhung/Brazilian-Olist-ECommerce-store-Sales-trend-and-customer-behavior-analysis/README.md

 - Boost Sales at Week Start: Launch promotions or email blasts on Mondays and Tuesdays.

-- Personalize mail or ads depending on the history buying and give suggestion for top pick product or related products based on prefered product.s.
+- Personalize mail or ads depending on the history buying and give suggestion for top pick product or related products and deals based on prefered product and & active shopping times of each group and personal.

 - Encourage bulk buying:  boost cross-category sales since customers who buy more items per order are more likely to return (per heatmap insights).